nitrictech/docs/docs/collections/_index.md

   .where('population', '>=', 100000000);
 ```

-Results can be iterated either by paging or streaming
+Results can be iterated either by paging or streaming.

 ```javascript
 // Paging